CarperAI/trlx/docs/source/data.rst

 .. _data:

-Data Elements in trlX
+Data Elements
 ************************

 All of the major Carper projects: trlX, CHEESE, and magiCARP use dataclasses corresponding to batches of data to communicate data between models and different components. trlX is no different, though it has many different dataclasses for different components like training or inference.
-Currently, we support PPO and ILQL.
+Currently, we support PPO and ILQL, which each demand different kinds of data during training.

 **Basic Data Elements for Accelerate**